kevaundray/plookup/readme.md

 ## Caveats

 - The Quotient polynomial is not split into degree-n polynomials, so the SRS is not linear in the number of reads.
-This can be fixed quite easily in the POC, by doing the same trick that PLONK did.
+This can be fixed quite easily in the POC, by doing the same technique that PLONK did.

+- In the protocol, we use a random challenge `alpha` to _fold_ the lookup table into a vector.
+In an interactive setting, this is fine as `alpha` is random.
+In a Non-interative setting, this becomes a problem, as the transcript is empty, prior to generating `alpha`.
+The consequence of this is that one will need to embed this protocol in another protocol, so that you have sufficient entropy to generate alpha.